BobochD-Brew/Pyllet/readme.md

 foo@bar:~$ python3 main.py
 ```

-A file named ".mySeed1.env" will be created with a new seed you can edit it and enter you BIP39 seed phrase or generate a new one
+A file named ```.mySeed1.env``` will be created with a new seed, you can edit it and enter you BIP39 seed phrase or generate a new one.

 ### Example